 1. The Progression and awards Board recommendations indicate that the student has been experiencing difficulties in progressing in a timely manner.
 For COVID-19 requests, the grounds for the extension must be recorded in e-Vision Research Management System (RMS) under COVID-19 ad hoc meeting/s;

-2. The request is submitted to Academic Services normally at least 3 months before the end of the maximum candidature;
+2. The request is submitted to Education Services normally at least 3 months before the end of the maximum candidature;

 3. All supporting documents necessary for an extension request are supplied.